 There are many different ways of constructing benchmarks, and they all purport to answer slightly different questions.
 We suggest that when a client has delegated implementation of its investment policy to another party like an advisor, the most important question a benchmark can answer is how well the client’s investment policy is being implemented.
 In that scenario, only one benchmark design accomplishes the task.

 - The Non-Discretionary Model.
 An asset owner (client) can retain responsibility for both investment policy and implementation of the policy.
-This is the case when the client manages its own portfolio – implements its own policy – or hires an advisor to help it do so, in a non-discretionary capacity.
+This is the case when the client manages its own portfolio – implements its own policy – or hires an advisor to help it do so in a non-discretionary capacity.
 As an advisor, we call this the “Non-Discretionary Model,” but its logic applies equally to clients who do not employ an advisor at all.
 Responsibility for both investment policy and implementation of the policy reside with the client.

 - The Discretionary Model.
 The client can retain responsibility for policy, and delegate responsibility for the implementation of policy.
 This is the case when the client hires a discretionary investment advisor or Outsourced Chief Investment Officer (OCIO) to manage the portfolio.
-In this model, it is the client’s responsibility to articulate investment policy, and the advisor’s responsibility to implement that policy with an actual portfolio.
+In this model, it is the client’s responsibility to articulate investment policy, and the advisor’s responsibility to implement that policy with a portfolio.

 - The Hybrid Model.
 The client can retain responsibility for policy, and partially delegate responsibility for implementation of policy.
 This is the case for a client who delegates, for example, responsibility for trading and rebalancing but not manager selection to its advisor.